NoamDev/crypto3_blueprint-to-tvm-compilation-contest/README.md

 $ cmake --build . --target install-distribution
 ```

-Subsequent Builds can be done with just runnning `Compiler/build`:
+Subsequent Builds can be done with just runnning from `Compiler/build`:
 ``` bash
 $ cmake --build . --target install-distribution
 ```